uberspark/uberxmhf/xmhf/doc/setup-xmhf64.md

 | runtime          | i386          | amd64                   |
 | guest OS         | i386 (no PAE) | i386 or amd64           |
 | physical memory  | 4 GiB         | >= 4 GiB (configurable) |

+Currently, XMHF64 is only supported for Intel CPUs.
+AMD CPUs are not supported.

 ## Compiling XMHF